Karve — a local Windows alternative to RapidAPI

 Does Karve charge per API call or overage?

-No — it's a one-time $39.99 purchase and never meters requests.
+No — it's a one-time $29.99 purchase during the current sale ($39.99 regular) and never meters requests.
 RapidAPI's consumer pricing is tied to API subscriptions with recurring and overage fees.

 On Karve's roadmap

-Everything above is Karve's shipping v1.0 — what's in the app today.
-A few things are planned for upcoming v1.x updates, included in the one-time price and not yet available:
+Everything above ships in Karve v1.0.5 today — including environments and persistent, searchable history.
+A few more things are planned for upcoming v1.x updates, included in the one-time price and on the way:

 See the full roadmap for what's coming and what's deliberately out of scope.